Steh/steh.github.io/_posts/2024-07-08-splunk_extraction.md

 ### 3. Defining Extractions in `transforms.conf`

 - Define the extraction in the `transforms.conf`
-- the following are equivalent for search-time field extractions
+- the following are equivalent for search-time field extractions:
   - Using FORMAT:

   ```bash